Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Methods

 \subsubsection{Model surrogation}

-Model surrogation is about approximating the predictive power of a black-box model.
-Since most important features are already identified by the black-box $f_b$, we hypothesize that training a surrogate model $f$ on top-k feature space would be reasonable.
-We train $f$ on sampled data $X^{*}$~(simplified data containing important features only) and ground truths ${Y}$~(see \cref{algo:surrogate_model_generation} in appendix).
-Further, since any interpretable model can be used for function $g$~\cite{molnar2020interpretable}, we train decision trees~(DT), random forest~(RF), and extremely randomized trees~(ERT) classifiers.
-DT iteratively splits $X^{*}$ into multiple subsets w.r.t to threshold values of features at each node until each subset contains instances from one class only, where the relationship between a prediction $\hat{y}^{*}_{i}$ and a feature $a^{*}_i$ can be defined as follows~\cite{di2019surrogate}:
+Model surrogation is a knowledge distillation process by finding a sub-domain of feature space, thereby approximating the teacher via student, under the constraint that the student is interpretable.
+Since most important features are already identified by the black-box $f_b$, we hypothesize that training a surrogate $f$ on top-k feature space would be sufficient.
+As described in \cref{algo:surrogate_model_generation}, we train $f$ on sampled data $X^{*}$\footnote{A sub-feature-space containing important features only.} and ground truths ${Y}$.

-where each sample $x^{*}$ reaches exactly one leaf node, $R_{j}$ is the subset of the data representing the combination of rules at each internal nodes, and $I\{.\}$ is an identity function~\cite{di2019surrogate}.
-The mean importance of a feature $a_i$ is computed by going through all the splits for which $a_i$ was used and adding up how much it has improved the prediction in a child node~(than its parent node) w.r.t decreased measure of Gini impurity $I_{GQ}= \sum_{k=1}^{N} p_{k} \cdot\left(1-p_{k}\right)$, where $p_{k}$ is the proportion of instances having label $y^*_{k}$ in a node $Q$.
-The sum of all the values of importance is scaled to 1.
-The RF and ERT are trained to assemble randomized decisions to generate the final decision.
-Assuming the black-box $f_b$ has sufficient knowledge, the \emph{surrogate}, which has learned the mapping $Y^{*}=f(X^{*})$ is now able to mimic the model $f_b$.
+Since any interpretable model can be used for the function $g$~\cite{molnar2020interpretable}, we train decision tree~(DT), random forest~(RF), and XGBoost classifiers\footnote{Eventhough RF and XGBoost are complex tree ensembles and known to be black-boxes, DTs can be extracted from.
+The best DT estimator can be used for computing FI.} classifiers.
+DT iteratively splits $X^{*}$ into multiple subsets w.r.t to threshold values of features at each node until a leaf node containing decision is reached.
+The mean importance of a feature $a_i$ is computed by going through all splits for which $a_i$ was used and adding up how much it has improved the prediction in a child node $Q$ w.r.t Gini $I_{GQ}= \sum_{k=1}^{N} p_{k} \cdot\left(1-p_{k}\right)$, where $p_{k}$ is the number of instances having label $y^*_{k}$ in $Q$.
+RF and XGBoost ensemble randomized predictions to get the final decisions.